Bux42/leekscript-vscode/README.md

 ![function definition](images/function_definition.png)

+Easy deployment:

+- in vscode settings, configure leekwars token secret
+- add F1 commands
+  - Leekwars: pull => pull remote AI files from leekwars API
+  - Leekwars: push => syncs remote AI files with local code

+Remote compilation ?:

+Todo:

+- Run a custom version leek-wars-generator with the flag --start_code_server It will start a local web server to which the extension will send your .leek code files on all edit events, and tell you where the errors / warnings are in your code

+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA READ THIS!!! => JUST PLUG VSCODE EXTENSION INTO LEEKWARS API YOU DUMMY STOP REINVENTING THE WHEEL

 ## How to use this project

 This project builds itself from the official leekwars project, you need to follow a few steps in order to do that